 Building Qt 5.10 for Raspberry Pi on Debian Stretch

 Raspbian based on Debian Stretch comes with an old (5.7.1) version of Qt that is already outdated and missing some features and modules.
 Afaik there are no up-to-date backports so the only way to get an up to date version version of Qt with all features enabled running on your Pi is to build it yourself.
 This tutorial explain how to build Qt, a time of writing the latest, version 5.10.0.
+(5.10.1 has been released after writing this tutorial and should work just as well, just modify any version specific paths and such.
+Instructions will be updated when the author has tested it.)

 These instructions will build version of Qt that uses the eglfs interface by default and therefore runs applications fullscreen.
 You can optionally add X11 and/or Wayland support by installing the required development packages.